ettoremaiorana/my-matching-engine/README.md

 mvn clean compile test assembly:single

 a couple of notes about the implementation:
 - I did not aim to extreme performance.
-The application creates object on the heap, uses String, prints to system,out etc. etc.
+The application creates objects on the heap, uses String, prints to system,out etc. etc.

 What I don't like about this implementation:
-- Some patterns are sub-optimal, such as lines 51 to 53 of the class MatchinEngine.
+- Some patterns are sub-optimal, such as lines 51 to 53 of class MatchinEngine.
 - There's some unit testing but not enough in my opinion, especially on how to deal with Iceberg orders.

 Things that I like: